In memoriam

 Diviner’s Figure representing Belgian Colonial Officer, Maximilien Balot, 1931

 An important part of the exhibition is the temporary return of Balot, a sculpture held sacred to their community originally made to protect them against the plantation regime.
 In anticipation of the simultaneous exhibition in Venice and Lusanga, CATPC submitted a loan request to the Virginia Museum of Fine Arts (VMFA).
-CATPC believes in restoring balance and correcting past injustices once the sculpture has been returned.
-The sculpture is expected to be exhibited in Lusanga from 20 April to 24 November 2024, in parallel with La Biennale di Venezia.
-Download the press release below.
+This request was approved by the VMFA.
+On 19 March 2024 Balot was welcomed in Lusanga by CATPC and their community.
+CATPC believes in restoring balance and correcting past injustices once the sculpture is returned.
+The sculpture is exhibited in the White Cube in Lusanga from 20 April to 24 November 2024, in parallel with La Biennale di Venezia.
+For more information, see below.

 According to CATPC it must be noted that many western museums have been constructed and financed with profits extracted from plantations.
 They believe that now is the time for museums and art institutes throughout the western world to support reconciliation and actively engage with indigenous communities as they reclaim their land and restore and reconnect to their sacred forests.
-If the ancestral sculpture named Balot is returned to the plantation – even temporarily – their movement will be greatly strengthened.
+Now that the ancestral sculpture Balot is returned to the plantation – even temporarily – their movement is greatly strengthened.

 The Judgement of the White Cube

-In CATPC’s latest, as yet unreleased performance film The Judgement of the White Cube, the White Cube – all white cubes- is taken hostage and judged.
+In CATPC’s latest, as formerly unreleased performance film The Judgement of the White Cube, the White Cube – all white cubes – is taken hostage and judged.
 As it stands trial before the community, the white cube is sentenced to ask for forgiveness and to bring back the ancestral sculpture of Balot.

 Ced’art Tamasala: ‘We aim for a scenario in which the sweat and fruits of plantation labour are transformed from impure stains into tools for repair.
 The process of exhibiting and expressing our ideas in these fruits that we have produced, enables us –CATPC– to buy back confiscated land, to regenerate the sacred forest and to allow for a peaceful coexistence between humans and nature.’